 - Floss and brush regularly – Dentists recommend the use of a soft-bristled toothbrush; which is particularly important to use while your gums are uncharacteristically sensitive due to pregnancy.
 Be careful not to brush too aggressively.
 Instead, use gentle, even strokes.

 - Use mouth rinse – Mouth rinses will reduce plaque and bacteria, which protect your teeth and gums.
 Our dental office will be happy to recommend prenatal rinses that are effective and safe for you and baby.
+To talk to an expert you can see more about Eccella Smiles.

 - In between brushing – If you aren’t able to brush after eating, chew sugarless gum.
 Sugarless gum will increase the saliva in your mouth which will help rinse your teeth.
 For added benefit look for a gum that has xylitol.